alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 Regardless of how you feel about your job right now, adopting the craftsman mindset will be the foundation on which you'll build a compelling career.

-If you want to love what you do, abandon the passion mindset ("what can the world offer me?" -- false entitlement) and instead adopt the craftsman mindset ("what can I offer the world?").
+If you want to love what you do, abandon the passion mindset ("what can the world offer me?" -- *false entitlement*) and instead adopt the craftsman mindset ("what can I offer the world?").

 Don't focus on details - focus on getting better, focus on quality of what you produce

 *"Fight cloud of external distractions"*

----

-/**

->"Don't follow your passion but let your passion follow you in your quest to become really good at what you do"

-**/

 ---